 Recently, I received a wedding invitation that asked guests the question: “What song will bring you to the dance floor?”
 The songs I chose (I couldn’t pick just one!) reflected a few considerations: songs I enjoy personally and would dance to in front of others, songs that most guests might be familiar with, and songs that express the celebratory nature of the event.

 When I look at Malick Sidibé’s black-and-white photograph of a young man and woman dancing in Bamako, the capital city of Mali, I wonder which song brought them to the dance floor.
 The picture portrays a candid, private moment.
-Clearly the focus of the photograph, the couple fills up the space of the square composition.
-The flash from the camera flattens and exposes the intimate dance that the couple shares, and reveals the expression of joy and pleasure on their faces.
-Furthermore, the couple’s illumination in the foreground contrasts sharply with the darkness of the night sky in the background.
+Clearly the focus of the photograph, the figures, who are siblings, fill up the space of the square composition.
+The flash from the camera flattens and exposes the intimate dance that they share, and reveals the expression of joy and pleasure on their faces.
+Furthermore, their illumination in the foreground contrasts sharply with the darkness of the night sky in the background.

 The young man is outfitted with a suit, tie, and loafers, while the young woman dons a sleeveless dress with a full skirt and is barefoot.
+According to art historian Candace M. Keller, the brother is showing his younger sister how to dance.
 Facing each other, their heads are turned down, perhaps to look at one another’s feet and ensure that their movements are in sync.
 Their arms hang down, mirroring one another, with one foot raised up and the other on the floor.
-In the background, two trees frame the couple, and their branches echo the curve of their bodies toward one another.
+In the background, two trees frame the dancers, and their branches echo the curve of their bodies toward one another.
 We also see some bottles on the floor, and chairs, either occupied by guests or empty.
-The title of the photograph, Nuit de Noël (Happy Couple), supplies us with additional details: that it is Christmas Eve or Christmas night, and that the couple is happy.
+The title of the photograph, Nuit de Noël (Happy Couple), supplies us with additional details: that it is Christmas Eve or Christmas night, and that the siblings are happy.

 Fun and festive, the photograph is exemplary of Sidibé’s best known body of work: photographs of young people at social gatherings and events during the 1960s and 1970s.
 A young man himself at the time, Sidibé was hired to take photographs of young men and women dancing at parties and clubs, and engaged in leisure activities, such as picnicking along the Niger River.
 These young people (only the young men, according to Sidibé) purchased the photographs as souvenirs.

 Furthermore, these photographs of young people reflect how they created identities for themselves that did not comply with the cultural norms of their parents’ generation.
 In the 1960s, youth in Bamako were heavily influenced by the introduction of Afro-Cuban music, rock n’ roll, and rhythm and blues, and the social liberties and fashions advocated by popular music stars, specifically the American musician, James Brown, and the British band, The Beatles.
 American and French films, particularly Western, spy, and detective movies, inspired fashions among young people as well.
-The young man and woman in Nuit de Noël (Happy Couple) demonstrate youth culture at the time through their comportment and manner of dress.
-Their proximity to one another might have been considered improper by their parents’ generation.
-Sidibé remarks,
+The brother and sister in Nuit de Noël (Happy Couple) demonstrate youth culture at the time through their choice to go out at night and through their manner of dress.

-Another source of the generational conflict was the way the young woman is dressed.
+In particular, the way that the young woman is dressed might have presented a problem to the preceding generation.
 While she appears modestly dressed to today’s viewers, her parents’ generation might have regarded her outfit as inappropriate, as women were expected to wear pagne, or a wrap skirt.
 Emboldened by American and European stars, young women wore miniskirts and bell-bottoms even though they risked disapproval or punishment from conservative parents.

 There was always music and a nice atmosphere, not a hint of sadness.
 Since I didn’t have to worry about fixing people’s hair and posing them properly, I was able to create spontaneous images of joy.

-Indeed, the pair in Nuit de Noël (Happy Couple) reflect this joy, as they smile and are engrossed in their dance.
+Indeed, the siblings in Nuit de Noël (Happy Couple) reflect this joy, as they smile and are engrossed in their dance.

 However, the joyfulness of young people in Sidibé’s photographs taken several years after independence masks economic hardship and social repression caused by the policies of Malian President Modibo Keïta (who was overthrown in a coup d’état in 1968, and from the decisions made by President Moussa Traoré during his dictatorship (1961–91).
 Due to governmental restrictions, young people in the late 1960s and 1970s became increasingly disillusioned.
 Fed up and frustrated, young people enjoyed their freedoms covertly and clandestinely.
 For instance, they hosted and went to secret parties at night in defiance of the government-imposed curfew.